The Game of France, 1940: Reception

 In Issue 4 of Moves, Jeff Schramek noted that the German side was missing a mechanized unit that had, historically, been present.
 He also noted problems with the supply and air power rules, and suggested several changes to deal with those.

 In A Player's Guide to Table Games, John Jackson called this "a poor game defended as a good simulation.
 In fact it falls on its face on both counts."
 Jackson thought the issue was Jim Dunnigan's basic design, saying, "Dunnigan wanted a repeat of the German victory and he got it by grossly, and grotesquely, unbalancing the game."
 He concluded, "By playing around with the variables long enough, you can manage to come up with something you can live with, but what's the point?
 With one or two hundred alternatives, who needs a bad game and an inaccurate simulation?"

-In a retrospective review in Issues 16 and 17 of Simulacrum, Joe Scoleri compared 1971's The Game of France, 1940 to Blitzkrieg 1940, a board wargame designed 25 years later by Ty Bomba and published by XTR.
-Scoleri found the Combat Results Table in France, 1940 too large and complex, and play was not as fluid as the newer game.
+In a retrospective review in Issues 16 and 17 of Simulacrum, John Best compared 1971's The Game of France, 1940 to Blitzkrieg 1940, a board wargame designed 25 years later by Ty Bomba and published by XTR.
+Best found the Combat Results Table in France, 1940 too large and complex, and play was not as fluid as the newer game.
 He also preferred a game mechanic in the newer Blitzkrieg 1940 that prevented Allies from entering the Ardennes at the start of the game, meaning "the Germans are free to wreak havoc on the unsuspecting French.
 The [Avalon Hill] game has nothing to match this.
 As the Germans in that game, you can enter the Ardennes on turn one, and get through it pretty quickly too.
 But the Allies can also enter the Forest, and move through it with the same speed, which seems ahistorical to me."
-Scoleri also found the paratrooper rules in the older France 1940 too detailed and complex.
-Despite all of these negatives, Scoleri found that "the Avalon Hill game played in a fraction of the time of the XTR game."
-Scoleri concluded, "There were some things I liked about the Avalon Hill game: it reminded me of my 1970 VW Beetle in that it started and it got you there.
+Best also found the paratrooper rules in the older France 1940 too detailed and complex.
+Despite all of these negatives, Best found that "the Avalon Hill game played in a fraction of the time of the XTR game."
+Best concluded, "There were some things I liked about the Avalon Hill game: it reminded me of my 1970 VW Beetle in that it started and it got you there.
 In that sense, there was nothing wrong with the game; it seemed like a good fit between the model and the situation, and maybe you could learn something about the campaign by playing the game.
 The idea of the paper time machine seems very salient in this game: it seems designed to show you what happened, and within the restrictions of the format, why it happened."